ⓒ JoongAng Ilbo / JoongAng Ilbo Japanese version2023.01.25 13:37

 Korean young women were very unique.
 In a 2018 survey, more than 90% of young South Korean women opposed the question, “Should husbands work outside the home and wives stay at home?”
 It is much higher than Western European countries known for gender equality.
 About half of young women in the U.S. and the U.K. answered yes to the question, “Mothers should take care of their children when they are young,” while young women in South Korea disagreed. was the most common.

 There was also a difference among Korean women when comparing the value of marriage.
 South Korean women had the lowest percentage of respondents who said they should get married, but what was unique was that a relatively large number of young Korean women answered that they should not get married.
 Professor Sasano said, “There was a bigger change in the value of children.
 While there was an increase in the number of young Korean women who said, ‘Children are not always necessary,’ there was a trend among young Japanese women who wanted children.
 I was told.
-When asked about what is important in their lives, the ratio of choosing family was high in other countries, but in South Korea, the ratio of choosing work, society, and themselves over family increased significantly compared to previous surveys.
+When asked regarding what is important in their lives, the ratio of choosing family was high in other countries, but in South Korea, the ratio of choosing work, society, and themselves over family increased significantly compared to previous surveys.

-Professor Sasano cited changes in the labor market after the economic crisis as the cause.
-In South Korea, both men and women felt uneasy at the same time, while in Japan women felt relatively uneasy about employment.
+Professor Sasano cited changes in the labor market following the economic crisis as the cause.
+In South Korea, both men and women felt uneasy at the same time, while in Japan women felt relatively uneasy regarding employment.
 This is because Japanese economic organizations have chosen to protect male full-time employees.
 According to the analysis, both men and women feel insecure in the Korean labor market, and the competition between genders has deepened.

 In South Korea, women’s higher educational attainment has eliminated the gap between men and women’s college enrollment rates, while in Japan, men’s college enrollment rate is still much higher than that of women’s.
 Professor Sasano said, “South Korea has introduced a quota system for women in parliamentary elections.
 There have been changes,” he said.